GrahamJoonsar/MinigamesInRaylib/README.md

 ### button.cpp ###

-This is the file that defines the methods that the `Button` class uses. `Buttons` are used to go between `Loaders`, or levels.
+This is the file that defines the methods that the `Button` class uses. `Buttons` are used to go between `Loaders`, aka levels.
 They also can be used as text boxes, like in the main menu and the credits page.

+#### Button::draw ####

+This is the method that draws the `Button`, which includes the outline, the actual background, and the text of the `Button`.

+#### Button::onButtonPress ####

+This is a method that handles when the mouse cursor is over the `Button`, and what happens when the player actually presses the `Button`.
+It first checks if the button is an `actualButton`, which is just a boolean that determines if the `Button` should change color if the mouse is hovering over it.
+Then, it checks if the mouse is within the bounds of the button, and if it is then the `Button` changes to its `hoverOverColor`.
+Then it checks if the mouse is being pressed, and if it is the level (`Loader`) will change.

+#### Button::changeBoolOnButtonPressed ####

+This is the method that causes the `Button` to change a boolean when it is pressed.
+This is used for the quit button in the main menu.

+#### Button::changeIntOnButtonPress ####

+Basically the same as above, but with integers.
+This method allows the choice to increment a variable or assign a variable.